how to

 No compass or map?
 No problem.
 Figure your way out of the wilderness just by looking around you.
 You will need a stick, two rocks, and the ability to find constellations.
 Learn how to tell directions when lost without a map or compass by watching this video nature safety tutorial.

-Thoreau said, “Water is the only drink for a wise man.”
-Here’s how to purify yours when you’re out in the wild.
+How to Purify water Thoreau said, "Water is the only drink for a wise man."
+Here's how to purify yours when you're out in the wild.
 To purify water, you will need a camp stove or campfire, water purifier, water purification tablets, and a container to collect the clean water.
 Learn how to make safe drinking water while camping or out in nature by watching this video nature safety tutorial.